thaniel-c/summer-code-jam-2020/talented-tigers/README.md

 Installation and loading can take a while as we need to setup the models for the AI as well as the dictionary for the link parser.
 Hang in there!

+**Note**: Be sure to view the site at http://localhost:8000, other hosts may not work as expected.

 ## License
 MIT License